eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 ## Origin-Destination restrictions
 When loading an edgeRelation file with the option **--od-files**, origin-destination counts will be added.
 This can be used to combine (edge-based) OD-relations with other counting data.

+The tool [route2OD.py](Routes.md#route2odpy) supports option **--edge-relations** to transform any kind of route file into a suitable file of edge-based origin-destination edgeRelations.

 ## Output Styles
 By default, routeSampler will generate individual vehicles with embedded routes.
 This can be changed with the following options (which can also be combined):